-Deliverables and Payment Process: The vendor must prepare and submit an ACCES-VR Work Based Learning Experience Wage Reimbursement report and the ACCES-VR customer's first paycheck within thirty (30) business days of completion of the service.
+Deliverables and Payment Process: The vendor must prepare and submit an ACCES-VR Work Based Learning Experience Wage Reimbursement report and payroll verification of the period being billed, within thirty (30) business days of completion of the service.
 The vendor's payment will be processed after the report is approved by ACCES-VR.